-I am a physicist studying gravitational waves at the Albert Einstein Institute in Potsdam.
-My current research interests are in black hole perturbation theory and machine-learning methods for data analysis.
+I am a researcher in gravitational waves at the University of Nottingham in the School of Mathematical Sciences.
+My current interests are in black hole perturbation theory and machine-learning methods for data analysis.

 I grew up in Toronto, Canada, where I attended the University of Toronto.
 I obtained my PhD in physics at the University of Chicago under Robert Wald, where I studied effects of general relativity in cosmology and debunked the idea that small scale structure could drive cosmological acceleration and mimic dark energy.
 I then moved to the University of Guelph and Perimeter Institute, where I studied turbulence in gravitational waves and black hole superradiant instabilities.
-Now I am a member of LIGO, and my work focuses on gravitational waves.
+I then spent five years at the Albert Einstein Institute in Potsdam, where I became a member of LIGO and worked on gravitational waves.

 PhD in Physics, 2012